Vedhasri-K-P/financial_document_analyzer_debug/README.md

 This confirms:

-* Successful end-to-end pipeline execution
+* End-to-end pipeline works
-* Proper LLM integration
+* LLM integration is correct

 The limitation is billing-related, not functional.